alexrose13/data-mining/README.md

-# ml-knn
+# Data Mining
-A brief introduction to using the machine learning kNN algotirthim (k nearest-neighbor algorithim) to predict the class of a target by comparing it's features to a classified dataset with known features.
-This project will follow the methodology described in "Machine Learning with R - Second Edition" [link pending] and will be completed in R.
+A brief introduction to the use of R to mine data, leverage machine learning algorithims, and derive insight.
+Most of these projects will follow the methodology described in ["Machine Learning with R - Second Edition"](https://www.packtpub.com/big-data-and-business-intelligence/machine-learning-r-second-edition) and will be completed in R.